leenathomas01/hyperloop-fxso/README.md

 It was not planned to go there.
 It went there anyway.

-The ideas here were developed across three conversation threads (Zee + Thea/ChatGPT, Zee + Claude/Anthropic) over a single session of exploratory thinking.
+The ideas here were developed across conversation threads (Zee + Thea/ChatGPT + Claude/Anthropic + Gemini + Grok + Meta Ai Muse Spark) over a single session of exploratory thinking.
 Nothing here is peer-reviewed.
 Everything here is open for anyone with the right expertise to pick up, test, formalize, or discard.

 ---